 Things To Do On Phillip Island

-• Hike Cape Woolamai: Hike your way up to the highest point on Phillip Island for sweeping views over the cape and surrounding ocean.
-There are a few different trails at Cape Woolamai ranging from an easy 30 min walk to a 2-3 hours 8km loop.
+- Hike Cape Woolamai: Hike your way up to the highest point on the Island for sweeping views over the cape and surrounding ocean.
+There are a few different trails at Cape Woolamai, ranging from an easy 30-minute walk to a 2-3 hours 8 km loop.

-• Visit the Koala Conservation Reserve: See koalas in their natural habitat while strolling across treetop boardwalks in natural bushland.
-It’s a great spot to get close to wild Koalas and to learn more about their life and habitat.
+- Visit the Koala Conservation Reserve: See koalas in their natural habitat while strolling across treetop boardwalks in natural bushland.
+It’s a great spot to get close to wild koalas and learn more about their life and habitat.

-• Visit Nobbies Centre: Learn all about the animals and nature of Phillips Island with dynamic displays at this ecotourism centre.
+- Visit Nobbies Centre: Learn all about the animals and nature of the Island with dynamic displays at this ecotourism centre.
 Stroll the boardwalk at sunset for spectacular ocean views!

-• Enjoy a family-friendly cruise: Get on the Cape Woolamai Scenic Cruise to discover Phillip Island’s hidden gem.
+- Enjoy a family-friendly cruise: Get on the Cape Woolamai Scenic Cruise to discover the Island’s hidden gem.
 Look out for dolphins, fur seals, and seabirds on this catamaran tour.
 You might even see the daily pelican feeding.

 Where To Stay On Phillip Island